diniezikryy/bloglist/README.md

 5. refresh github repo to check if it commited

 only will deploy the app with heroku once the app is fully finished.

+15/01/22

+- reorganised the backend structure of the program
+- included testing for the app using jest